Close Banner

 Halloween Horror Nights ticket prices vary per night.
 Keep in mind that ticket prices can continue to go up throughout the season, and even sell out for some nights.
 The key is to purchase as early as you can.
 You can purchase Early Event Access separately, which allows you to enter the park and access Early Access houses at 5:30 p.m.

 Want to save more green?
-You can get discount general admission tickets or single-night HHN tickets from your favorite froggy friends.
-If you're not planning to arrive early and want to save up to $45 per ticket, our discount Halloween Horror Nights General Admission ticket is a screamin' deal!
+You can get discount general admission tickets or single-night HHN tickets from your favorite froggy friends at Undercover Tourist.
+If you're not planning to arrive early, our discount Halloween Horror Nights General Admission ticket is a screamin' deal!
 You can still add on Early Event Access (if not sold out) through Universal with these tickets.

-Here are the one-day ticket options available in 2024:
+Here are your one-day ticket options available in 2026:

 • Halloween Horror Nights General Admission - from $77 (Does not include Early Event Access but can purchase separately.
-No Super Nintendo World access during the event.)
+No Fast & Furious access during the event.)

-• Halloween Horror Nights General Admission from Undercover Tourist - from $71.02 (Does not include Early Event Access but can purchase separately.
-No Super Nintendo World access during the event.
-You may be able to upgrade to Express at the park.)
+• Halloween Horror Nights General Admission from Undercover Tourist - from $76.
+The savings on this ticket become larger as the season goes on.
+(Does not include Early Event Access but can purchase separately.
+No Fast and Furious: Hollywood Drift access during the event.)

-• Halloween Horror Nights Universal Express - from $209 and includes admission to the event and one-time Express access to each participating house, ride and attraction.
+• Halloween Horror Nights Universal Express - from $249 and includes admission to the event and one-time Express access to each participating house, ride and attraction.
 (Does not include Early Event Access but can be purchased separately.
-Super Nintendo World access 7 p.m. to 10 p.m.)
+Fast & Furious: Hollywood Drift access 7 p.m. to 11:30 p.m.)

-• Halloween Horror Nights Universal Express Unlimited - from $249 and includes admission to the event and unlimited Express access to each participating house, ride and attraction.
+• Halloween Horror Nights Universal Express Unlimited - from $289 and includes admission to the event and unlimited Express access to each participating house, ride and attraction.
 (Does not include Early Event Access but can be purchased separately.
-Super Nintendo World access 7 p.m. to 10 p.m.)
+Fast & Furious: Hollywood Drift access 7 p.m. to 11:30 p.m.)

 • Halloween Horror Nights After 2 p.m.
-Day/Night - from $111.62 through Undercover Tourist, and allows admission to the park at 2 p.m. and same-day evening admission to Halloween Horror Nights.
-Also includes admission to Super Nintendo World only from 7 p.m. to 10 p.m. but may be subject to virtual line.
+Day/Night - from $114.96 through Undercover Tourist, and allows admission to the park at 2 p.m. and same-day evening admission to Halloween Horror Nights.
+Also includes Fast & Furious: Hollywood Drift access 7 p.m. to 11:30 p.m.
 (Includes Early Event Access houses at 5:30 p.m.)

 • Halloween Horror Nights After 2 p.m.
-Day/Night Universal Express - from $349 and allows admission to the park at 2 p.m. and same-day evening admission to Halloween Horror Nights.
-Ticket includes one-time Express access to each ride, attraction and seated show during the day PLUS one-time Express access to each house/ride/attraction during Halloween Horror Nights.
-Also includes admission to Super Nintendo World only from 7 p.m. to 10 p.m.
+Day/Night Universal Express - from $309 and allows admission to the park at 2 p.m. and same-day evening admission to Halloween Horror Nights.
+Ticket includes one-time Express access to each ride, attraction and seated show during the day, PLUS one-time Express access to each house/ride/attraction during Halloween Horror Nights.
+Also includes Fast & Furious: Hollywood Drift access 7 p.m. to 11:30 p.m.
 (Includes Early Event Access houses at 5:30 p.m.)

-You may have noticed that the discount Halloween Horror Nights After 2 p.m.
-Day/Night ticket is back through Undercover Tourist!
-We highly recommend this option.
+We highly recommend the discount Halloween Horror Nights After 2 p.m.
+Day/Night ticket.
 The After 2 p.m.
 Day/Night tickets allow you to visit daytime attractions, some of which will be closed during Halloween Horror Nights Hollywood.
-Since Secret Life Of Pets, Despicable Me Minion Mayhem, Kung Fu Panda, Studio Tour and shows are typically closed for Halloween Horror Nights, the combo ticket might be of interest to you if you have not yet experienced these attractions.
-Likewise, if you want to experience Super Nintendo World, this is the way to do it!
-Access to Super Nintendo World for this ticket is limited to 7 to 10 p.m.
+Did you catch the BIG news in these details?!
+This year, that includes the all-new Fast & Furious: Hollywood Drift Coaster!
+Likewise, since Secret Life of Pets, Despicable Me Minion Mayhem, Kung Fu Panda, Studio Tour and shows are typically closed for Halloween Horror Nights, the combo ticket might be of interest to you if you have not yet experienced these attractions.
+If you want to experience Super Nintendo World, this is the way to do it!

 We will let you in on a little secret.
-Even if Express is sold out, the park may offer an After 11 p.m.
-Universal Express starting at $89.
-If you visit on a crowded night and haven't hit many houses by 11 p.m., that might work in your favor.
-Check wait times before you purchase.
-Alternatively, you can always ask about a full Express upgrade at the Box Office when you arrive for the night.
-Even if it's sold out in advance, you might get lucky and get to upgrade.
+Even if Express is sold out, the park may offer it in the park if you ask.
+You can always ask about a full Express upgrade at the Box Office when you arrive for the night.
+Even if it's sold out in advance, you might get lucky and get to upgrade, especially if other members of your party already have it.

 People with Early Access do not have daytime access to the rest of the park included in this ticket.
 We go over the pros and cons of Early Access and other ways to get in early in a separate Early Access post.